oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### HTTP 307 Redirect {#redirect_307}

-An AS which redirects a request that potentially contains user credentials MUST NOT use the HTTP 307 status code for redirection.
-If an HTTP redirection (and not, for example, JavaScript) is used for such a request, AS SHOULD use HTTP status code 303 "See Other".
+An AS which redirects a request that potentially contains user credentials MUST NOT use the 307 status code (see {{Section 15.4.8 of RFC9110}}) for redirection.
+If an HTTP redirection (and not, for example, JavaScript) is used for such a request, AS SHOULD use the status code 303 "See Other".

-At the authorization endpoint, a typical protocol flow is that the AS prompts the user to enter their credentials in a form that is then submitted (using the HTTP POST method) back to the authorization server.
+At the authorization endpoint, a typical protocol flow is that the AS prompts the user to enter their credentials in a form that is then submitted (using the POST method) back to the authorization server.
 The AS checks the credentials and, if successful, redirects the user agent to the client's redirect URI.

-If the status code 307 were used for redirection, the user agent would send the user credentials via HTTP POST to the client.
+If the status code 307 were used for redirection, the user agent would send the user credentials via a POST request to the client.

 This discloses the sensitive credentials to the client.
 If the relying party is malicious, it can use the credentials to impersonate